saranobrega/Portfolio/README.md

+# Sara Nóbrega - Data Science Intern | Physics M.Sc

-# Hey there!
+Hey there!
 This is a collection of my machine learning projects performed during my internships and free time.
-Data Scientist Intern | Physics M.Sc degree

 # Education
 * Masters of Science (Physics, Astrophysics, Minor in Data Science), *University of Lisbon*, 2019-2022